 Suspension or administrative leave is typically arranged during a period when legal or moral issues are under investigation by Human Resources, the Academic Office, or public officers.
 In such cases, a faculty member should not return to work until a conclusion is reached.
 The associate academic vice president for instruction makes administrative leave decisions in consultation with the academic vice president.
 The length of the leave should be commensurate with the nature of the alleged offense and other factors, including the faculty member's past record.
 A faculty member is generally paid during such a leave, though leave without pay is within the discretion of the associate academic vice president for instruction in those situations deemed severe.

 Appeals are made to the academic vice president.
 If a terminated faculty member believes that the decision to terminate is not reasonable in light of all of the circumstances, the faculty member provides a written appeal letter to the academic vice president within 30 days of the termination decision.
 The letter should include all claims upon which the appeal is based.

 The academic vice president usually meets with the faculty member to review the specifics of the case.
 The academic vice president renders a decision within two weeks.
 In the event that the faculty member desires a second appeal, he or she must file a written letter of appeal with the University president within 30 days of the academic vice president's decision.

-The University president determines, after review of the appeal letter and the information collected by Human Resources and the associate academic vice president for instruction, what action is appropriate: upholding the termination decision, appointing an appeal hearing to fully review the matter, meeting with the faculty member, setting aside the termination, or imposing some other discipline or probation in lieu of termination.
+The University president determines, after review of the appeal letter and the information collected by Human Resources and the associate academic vice president for instruction, what action is appropriate: upholding the termination decision, appointing an appeal hearing to review the matter, setting aside the termination, or imposing some other discipline or probation in lieu of termination.